 In the second scenario, the product manager is focusing on doing just their job well, whereas a product leader is now focused on responsibly coaching others to be good at their jobs.
 As you think about making that jump, you're not going from being really good in confidence in your own job and how you do it to now having to train others how to be as good if not better than you at the job.

-Your value is no longer being evaluated on your personal output, but rather the total performance of your team.
+Your value is no longer being evaluated on your personal output but rather on the total performance of your team.
 The common misstep a lot of leaders make here is they keep the most important products to themselves.
-They feel confident in their ability to execute and they feel that's important so they'll just do it.
+They feel confident in their ability to execute, and they feel that's important, so they'll just do it.
 I know I've done this in the past multiple times.

 In retrospect, really, I took away opportunities from my direct reports to really learn and grow.
 I got myself stuck in the weeds where I could have been working alongside someone else.